ConsciousCode/espresso/ideas.md

 let type[union[...U]] = typeof rhs

 lhs is rhs = is(lhs, rhs) = is[typeof lhs, typeof rhs](lhs, rhs)

+---

+It might help to consider `typeof` and `instanceof` as operators to be used in conjunction with the `is` operator to narrow its semantics.
+`typeof false is bool` or `bool is typeof false` `false is instanceof bool`
+* is `instanceof bool is false`?
+* First has the clear semantics of "false is one of the instances of bool", but the second intuitively implies false is the only instance in the set of instances of bool
+* However, it's almost never going to be useful to define such semantics, and it's unclear what kind of type you would compare to `instanceof` so it's probably better to consider `is` as commutive, with some usages just reading strangely

+`typeof` takes a type and returns some object with `is` overloaded to ensure it only supports subtype relations.
+`instanceof` takes an object and returns some object with `is` overloaded to ensure it only supports instance relations.

+When defining function type signatures, these allow us to ensure that, for instance, with `let f(x: bool)` `f(bool)` is not a valid invocation, even though `bool is bool` is otherwise true.
+Type checks can be defined as either `x is instanceof bool` or `typeof x is bool`

+`is` is somewhat overloaded, so let's see what it does:
+* `x is x` - identity relation
+  - Languages don't typically need this, Python uses it for sentinels and checking (incorrectly) types like `type(x) is str` but you may as well use `===` which is defined as the identity relation and can't be overloaded.
+* `x is typeof x` - type relation
+* `proto x {} is x` - subtype relation

+Part of the problem is the operation is determined by the runtime types of the operands. `instance is type` vs `type is type`, but with function signatures that allows you to pas either an instance or a type while satisfying the singular `is` predicate.

 ```
 Query-based compilation?
 * "What is the compiled module object for this file?"